You think you’re doing all the right things, but the scale won’t budge. Or, if it does move, the dial goes the opposite way that you want it to.

 5. You’re Addicted to Food

-According to psychiatrist Dr. Judith Orloff, overeating is a serious mental health issue, and she likes food cravings to that of a drug addict.
-Is this you?
-Cravings are intense.
+According to psychiatrist Dr. Judith Orloff, overeating can sometimes manifest itself as a serious mental health issue, and she likens food cravings to that of a drug addict.
+Is this you?: Cravings are intense.
 Food isn’t just a simple pleasure, it’s a crutch that consumes you.
 You self-medicate stress, mood-swings and more with food.
-Dr. Orloff’s advice: recognize triggers for food cravings, try breathing exercises, take a bath, and more.
+Dr. Orloff’s advice: recognize triggers for food cravings, try breathing exercises, take a bath, focus on exercise and seek out therapy to help deal with your addiction.